 If you choose to rent a car, we recommend searching on Rentalscars.com to find the best deal across car rental companies.
 To save money on car rental insurance, we also suggest to buy excess insurance through iCarHireInsurance which offers policies for a few dollars per day – a fraction of what you’d pay from a car hire company!

 Public transport in cities is extensive, affordable, and relatively easy to navigate.
 It can be helpful to stop by the tourist information office in whichever city you’re visiting and pick up a paper map.
 While this may seem outdated, sometimes popular navigation systems like Google maps don’t have accurate information about all of the public transport routes available to you.

 Accommodation is widespread throughout the region and finding a place to sleep is easy when it comes to Central Europe travel.
 Most capital cities have dozens of budget accommodation options making it a fantastic area for any backpacker.
 As for smaller cities, most have at least one hostel and, if not, Airbnb is always a viable option.
-If you haven’t used Airbnb before, click here to get £25 off your first stay!
+If you haven’t used Airbnb before, click here to get up to $40 off your first stay!